AdobeDocs/adobeio-events/support/faq.md

-* our [AEM](../using/aem-event-setup.md) connector leverages an API that requires your access token to hold a `event_receiver_api` scope; for this you need to add the `I/O Events` API in your Adobe I/O Developer console workspace adding `/s/event_receiver_api` metascope to your JWT claim (see the [AEM console setup documentation](../aem/aem_console_setup.md))
+* our [AEM](../using/aem-event-setup.md) connector leverages an API that requires your access token to hold a `event_receiver_api` scope; for this you need to add the `I/O Events` API in your `Adobe Developer Console` workspace adding `/s/event_receiver_api` metascope to your JWT claim (see the [AEM console setup documentation](../aem/aem_console_setup.md))
 * for all the others [`Adobe I/O Events` APIs](../api/api.md)
 they require your access token to hold a `adobeio_api` scope